Family Interaction Research Lab

 A central feature of a successful close relationship is the ability to resolve conflict.

-Research suggests that the behavior partners exchange during problem-solving interactions account for a variety of important relationsihip outcomes.
+Research suggests that the behavior partners exchange during problem-solving interactions account for a variety of important relationship outcomes.

 The Lab includes equipment to make video recordings of family interaction plus wireless portable devices that measure physiological arousal such as heart rate and galvanic skin response.